Last updated: June 26, 2026

-Sending form responses to Slack makes a team faster.
+Sending Google Forms responses to Slack makes a team faster.

 A new inquiry becomes visible immediately.
 A demo request does not sit quietly in an inbox.
 An event registration can show up in the channel where the operations team already works.
-If you already use Google Forms, you can also connect a form-submit trigger to a Slack Incoming Webhook with Apps Script.
+If you already use Google Forms, a practical setup is to send responses to Google Sheets, then use Apps Script on the response spreadsheet to post to a Slack Incoming Webhook.

 But a Slack notification is not response management.